-We currently run a free lesson program for the general public.
+We currently run a lesson program for the general public.
 Classes are given by our NFAA-certified instructors, and are appropriate for ages ten years old and older.
 Classes cover an introduction to the use of the traditional recurve bow, with emphasis on range safety and on learning how to hold, draw, aim, and shoot a successful archery shot.

 All equipment and supplies are provided by KMA.
 Particulars are described further below.